stephenverderame/cpp_book/src/basic_containers/vector.md

 ### `std::deque`

 "Double ended queue".
 Performs fast insertions and deletions at both ends of lists.
 Typically implemented as a sequence of small chunks of contiguous allocated elements.
 Constant time random access but linear insertion or removal of elements in middle of deque.
 Due to extra bookkeeping, slower indexed access than `std::vector` and a larger size of the class.

 ### `std::stack`, `std::queue`, and `std::priority_queue`

 These are not containers themselves but *adapters*.
 They provide an interface of their respective data structure using the container specified as the second template argument. `std::stack` and `std::queue` use `std::deque` as their default container while `std::priority_queue` uses `std::vector`.

-The comparator for `std::priority_queue` is it's third template argument.
+The comparator for `std::priority_queue` is its third template argument.
 The priority queue cannot change the priority of existing elements.
 Internally, the priority queue uses functions like `std::make_heap`, `std::push_heap`, `std::pop_heap`, and `std::sort_heap` which manage a heap given a starting and ending random access iterator.

 ### `std::initializer_list`